consp1racy/cwac-netsecurity/README-original.markdown

 OkHttp3 should support the full range of network security configuration XML features.

-The `<certificates src="user" />` cannot really be supported prior to Android 7.0, insofar as the system will check user certificates any time it checks for system certificates.
-If you include such an element in a configuration:

-- If you are using `withManifestConfig()`, a warning will be logged to LogCat, and the element will be treated as if it were `<certificates src="system" />`

-- If you are using anything else (e.g., `withConfig()`), your app will crash at startup, with an error indicating that `<certificates src="user" />` is not supported

 ## Advanced Usage

 If you want to employ certificate memorization or otherwise